nwjs/chromium.src/docs/mojo_and_services.md

     42, 6, base::BindOnce([](int32_t quotient) { LOG(INFO) << quotient; }));
 ```
 *** aside
-NOTE: To ensure the execution of the response callback, the DividerPtr
+NOTE: To ensure the execution of the response callback, the
-object must be kept alive (see
+mojo::Remote<Divider> object must be kept alive (see
 [this section](/mojo/public/cpp/bindings/README.md#A-Note-About-Endpoint-Lifetime-and-Callbacks)
 and [this note from an earlier section](#sending-a-message)).
 ***